Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Discussion and comparison with earlier results

 \section{Discussion and comparison with earlier results}

-We identified the time scales characterizing the geometry transition of a trapped to an anti--trapped region and provided estimates using Covariant Loop Quantum Gravity.
-The crossing time $T_c$ characterizes the duration of the process, when it takes place, and we find that quantum theory dictates that it scales linearly with the mass.
-The lifetime $\tau$ is a much larger time scale, corresponding to the time at which it becomes likely that the transition takes place.
-While the scaling of the crossing time $T_c$ appears well established, the lifetime $\tau$ is found to depend on the spread of the quantum state, making our conclusions less stringent.
-Our results favor an exponential scaling of the lifetime in the square of the mass $m$, in accord with the na\"ive expectation for a tunneling phenomenon.
-We close with a brief comparison of relevant results in the existing literature.
+The calculation we presented completes the task set out in \cite{christodoulou_planck_2016} and is based on the techniques detailed in \cite{gravTunn}.
+We have defined and discussed the timescales characterizing the geometry transition of a trapped to an anti--trapped region and provided estimates using covariant Loop Quantum Gravity.
+The crossing time $T_c$ characterizes the duration of the process.
+We find that quantum theory suggests that it scales linearly with the mass.
+The lifetime $\tau$ is a much larger time scale, which we interpret as the time at which it becomes likely that the transition takes place.
+The geometry transition is governed by the boundary data on the `corner' of the lens region and may be understood as coming down to flipping the sign of the extrinsic curvature.
+One significant improvement from the calculation set out in \cite{christodoulou_planck_2016} is that we arrive at estimates of the crossing time and lifetime without fixing a specific boundary hypersurface.

+While the scaling of the crossing time $T_c \sim m$ appears to us now well established, the lifetime $\tau$ calculated here is only a preliminary result.
+Our results seem to favor an exponential scaling of the lifetime in the square of the mass $m$, in accordance with the na\"ive expectation for a tunneling phenomenon, but further investigations will be necessary before any conclusive result may be claimed.
+The many shortcomings of our calculation for the lifetime are discussed in the previous section.

+We now give a brief comparison of relevant results in the existing literature.
 A polynomial scaling for the lifetime $\tau$ in the mass $m$ was suggested in \cite{haggard_quantum-gravity_2015, christodoulou_planck_2016}, and phenomenological consequences were studied in \cite{barrau_fast_2014,barrau_phenomenology_2016, barrau_planck_2014,vidotto_quantum-gravity_2016}.
-The possibility of a polynomial scaling has not been excluded here.
+To be clear, the possibility of a polynomial scaling has not been excluded here.
 In particular, this possibility is allowed by the bounds of equation \eqref{eq:semiConstraints}.
-A final word on the lifetime $\tau$ will require further work.
-In particular, we note that it is not presently clear how to appropriately determine or choose the spread of the quantum state.
-Also, it will perhaps be relevant to identify and take into account the total number of degrees of freedom pertinent to the process.